Camera: Mamiya 645 Pro TL

 Film: Ilford FP4

-Process: Developed in Rodinal 1+99 for 60 minutes
+Process: Semi-stand developed in Rodinal 1+99 60 minutes

 This weekend was the annual parade and fair in the small town where I live.
 There’s a little bit of history behind this.

 Way back in 1440, the Abbot of Chertsey was given permission by Henry VI to hold an annual fair on St Ann’s Day.
 This provided a good income for the Abbey as it was able to collect tolls for ‘stallage’ ( any ground occupied by a box, basket or barrow) and for ‘pickage’ (the right to make holes in the ground for erection of a tent).
 At some point during the following century the name was changed from St Ann’s Fair to the Black Cherry Fair as it’s known today, and it carried on for another four hundred years.
 Sadly after such a long history the fair petered out during the first half of the 20th century, but was eventually revived in 1975 by the Chertsey Chamber of Commerce who saw it as a good opportunity to promote local businesses.